-For at least the first two weeks you should try to rest as much as possible and go to bed early whenever you feel tired.
-This feeling or tiredness could last for at least two months, so do rest in bed or put your feet up in an armchair.
+For at least the first two weeks you should tray to rest as much as you can, go to bed whenever you feel tired.
+This feeling of tiredness could last for at least two months, so do rest in bed or put your feet up in an arm chair.
 During this time it is advisable to have someone to stay with you, to cook, do your housework and keep you company.
 Try not to stand still or sit in the same position for any length of time.